A Combinatorial Study on Quiver Varieties: Introduction

 where $\w$ and $\vb$ are isomorphism classes of $\Gamma$-modules.
 These $\M_{\w}(\vb)$'s are \textit{quiver varieties of type} $A_{l-1}^{(1)}$.
-Note that this definition, which is taken from \cite{Nakajima3}, is slightly different from the original one.
-The original definition was based on the so-called ADHM description of instantons on so-called ALE spaces \cite {KN}.
+Note that this def\/inition, which is taken from \cite{Nakajima3}, is slightly dif\/ferent from the original one.
+The original def\/inition was based on the so-called ADHM description of instantons on so-called ALE spaces~\cite{KN}.

-The space $\M_{r}(n)$ was also introduced by Nakajima \cite{Nakajima8}, as a resolution of the moduli space of instantons on $\R^4$.
+The space $\M_{r}(n)$ was also introduced by Nakajima~\cite{Nakajima8}, as a resolution of the moduli space of instantons on~$\R^4$.
 Then quiver varieties can be seen as resolutions of the moduli spaces of instantons on $\C^2/\Gamma$.
-It turns out that generating functions of Euler characteristics of quiver varieties can be identified with the partition functions of certain supersymmetric field theory, which is important in mathematical physics.
+It turns out that generating functions of Euler characteristics of quiver varieties can be identif\/ied with the partition functions of certain supersymmetric f\/ield theory, which is important in mathematical physics.
 This is one of our motivations to study quiver varieties.
-We summarize some basic facts of instanton counting in \S 5.
-Here we should mention a beautiful work by physicists Fucito \textit{et al.} \cite{FMP}.
+We summarize some basic facts of instanton counting in Section~\ref{section5}.
+Here we should mention a beautiful work by physicists Fucito~et~al.~\cite{FMP}.
 They studied instanton moduli spaces on ALE spaces by a combinatorial method.
 The present work grow out of an attempt at rigorous understanding of their idea mathematically.
-In this paper, we give a precise mathematical formulation of the idea in \cite{FMP}, and complete proofs to the results announced there.
+In this paper, we give a precise mathematical formulation of the idea in~\cite{FMP}, and complete proofs to the results announced there.

-Let us explain more detail about our analysis in the first part.
-There is a natural action of $(r+2)$-dimensional torus $T$ on a quiver variety $\M_{\w}(\vb)$, induced from that on $\M_{r}(n)$.
-We study their fixed point sets.
-It can be shown that fixed points on a quiver variety $\M_{\w}(\vb)$ are parametrized by a certain set $\mathcal{P}_{\w}(\vb)$ of Young diagrams, which is determined by the {\it coloring of Young diagrams} (see \S 2 for definition).
+Let us explain more detail about our analysis in the f\/irst part.
+There is a natural action of $(r+2)$-dimensional torus $T$ on a quiver variety~$\M_{\w}(\vb)$, induced from that on $\M_{r}(n)$.
+We study their f\/ixed point sets.
+It can be shown that f\/ixed points on a quiver variety $\M_{\w}(\vb)$ are parametrized by a certain set $\mathcal{P}_{\w}(\vb)$ of Young diagrams, which is determined by the {\it coloring of Young diagrams} (see Section~\ref{sec:s3} for def\/inition).
 Then localization theorem tells us that we can compute Euler characteristics of quiver varieties via enumeration of $\mathcal{P}_{\w}(\vb)$.
-We can also compute Poincar\'e polynomials by studying tangent spaces at fixed points.
+We can also compute Poincar\'e polynomials by studying tangent spaces at f\/ixed points.
 As mentioned above, what we want to compute is the generating function of them with respect to $\vb$: